ferventdev/pieces-to-go/007-multi-stage-build-with-docker/README.md

-Dockerfile, which is present in this directory, shows the simplest approach for building and running a Go program via docker.
-Nevertheless, it can be applied for local builds especially with the small codebases because of the Go's high compilation speed.
-If needed, additional build steps, such as autoformat, linter and tests running can easily be added to this Dockerfile.
+Dockerfile, which is present in this directory, makes use of a multi-stage docker build.
+It may (and probably should) be applied for CI/CD pipelines instead of a simple build (shown previously), because with a multi-stage approach the resultant image has significantly smaller size (as it mainly holds just the app binary).
+The first stage builds the executable artifact, which is then inserted into the lightweight distroless image.

 Use the following command to build an app's docker image and run a container from it in the terminal: